r57zone/DualShock4-emulator/README.md

 SHARE | F12

 The sensitivity parameters `SensX`,` SensY` for the mouse can also be found in the configuration file "Config.ini", in the section "Mouse".
 If there is no stick movement, you can also try increasing the "SleepTimeOut" parameter to 5, 7, 10.

+You can also enable emulation of analog triggers (L2, R2), change the `EmulateAnalogTriggers` parameter to `1`, and increase step `AnalogTriggerStep` (from 0.1 to 255).

 ## Download
 >Version for Windows 7, 8.1, 10.